Adaptive AI Systems

 What I’m Actually Building

 I’ve been experimenting with this approach in what I call my Digital Office Experiment.
 It’s a multi-agent system where different AI agents handle various aspects of my work—CRM management, research coordination, that sort of thing.
-What’s interesting is that the agents seem to work better when they have some form of behavioral patterns that can adapt, not just rigid function calls.
+What’s interesting is that the agents seem to work better when they have adaptive behavioral patterns, not just access to the right information.